thor2002ro/nvidia_patches/NVIDIA/README.md

 General naming scheme is `kernel-[kernel version].patch`

 ## How to
-Replace `$VERSION` with the NVIDIA version you're patching, and `$KERNEL` with, well, the kernel version being targeted.
+Replace `$VERSION` with the NVIDIA version you're patching, and `$KERNEL` with the kernel version being targeted.

 ### Extract Driver & Patch
 ```raw